4. Housing for Rent

 3.2.1 Rent policy is subject to the Regulator’s Rent and Tenancy standards and, social rent levels should be calculated according to a formula based on relative property values and relative local earnings.

-3.2.2 Social rents are calculated using the formula and data set out in the Department for Communities and Local Government’s Guidance on Rent for Social Housing (for local authorities), and in The Regulatory Framework for Social Housing in England from 1 April 2015 - and the Rent Standard (including the Rent Standard Guidance) in The Regulatory Framework for Social Housing in England from 1 April 2015 for private registered providers.
+3.2.2 Social rents are calculated using the formula and data set out in the Ministry of Housing, Communities and Local Government’s Guidance on Rent for Social Housing (for local authorities), and in The Regulatory Framework for Social Housing in England from 1 April 2015 - and the Rent Standard (including the Rent Standard Guidance) in The Regulatory Framework for Social Housing in England from 1 April 2015 for private registered providers.

 3.2.3 For details on the calculation of the weekly rent providers should refer to these documents as appropriate.

-3.2.4 For further information on rent setting, rent caps and guideline limits please refer to the Agency’s website.
+3.2.4 For further information on rent setting, rent caps and guideline limits please refer to our website.

 4. Tenancy arrangements